zamcham/Webpack-Biolerplate/README.md

 - [ ] Clone the repository or use it as a GitHub template for your own project.
 - [ ] Install the dependencies by running `npm install` in the project directory.
 - [ ] Install the updated @npmcli/fs package as a dependency by running `npm install @npmcli/fs`
-- [ ] Use the provided scripts in the package.json file to run the development server (npm run start) or build the project for production (npm run build).
+- [ ] Use the provided scripts in the package.json file to run the development server `npm run start` or build the project for production `npm run build`.
 - [ ] Customize the configuration files and project structure as needed for your specific requirements.
 - [ ] Start building your web application using the power of Webpack and the included features in this boilerplate template.
+Make all your changes in the files inside the `src` directory

 ## 🤝 Contributing